 Here at Dice & Decks, all orders over £50.00 qualify for free UK delivery.

 Sometimes things don't work out, and that's fine!
-We are happy to issue refunds for new, unopened items that have been sold and fulfilled here at Dice & Decks within 30 days of delivery.
+We are happy to issue refunds for new, unopened items that have been sold and fulfilled here at Dice & Decks, within 30 days of delivery.
 Return costs for non faulty items are at the buyers expense.
 We will not issue refunds for multiple purchases of the same product at all so this should be taken into consideration when purchasing quantities of an item, whether for collecting or resale.

 Payment can be made securely either through PayPal or directly from your card - whichever works best for you!